 But a lot of people are saying they still have to fork out a more or less substantial amount of money when they order it from their pharmacy.
 Here is some important information to help shed some light on this issue.

 The FreeStyle Libre has been approved in Canada for people aged 18 years old and living with diabetes.

-In order to have RAMQ coverage and receive reimbursement, you have to meet these basic criteria as well as the three following requirements:
+In order to have RAMQ coverage and receive reimbursement, you have to meet these basic criteria as well as the two following requirements:

 - Needing at least three insulin injections daily or using an insulin pump;

 - Having experienced frequent or severe hypoglycemia (episodes that result in a loss of consciousness or need another person’s intervention to be treated)

 If you meet all these criteria—and most people with type 1 diabetes do—your doctor can fill out a payment authorization request for you.
 Generally, the request is approved for six months.
 After this period, your doctor must confirm that you use your system more than 70% of the time.
 The authorization is then renewable once a year.

 Direct reimbursement at the counter